Environmental Policy

 Energy-Efficient Roasting

-Our precision roasting equipment is calibrated to use the minimum energy required to achieve the target flavour profile.
+Our precision roasting equipment is calibrated to use the minimum energy required to achieve the target flavor profile.
 We continuously monitor and refine our roast profiles not just for taste, but for energy efficiency — recognising that every kilowatt has an environmental cost.

 Local Sourcing of All Inputs